weirayao/torchprime/README.md

 ruff check [--fix]
 ```

-You can install a Ruff VSCode plugin to check errors in the editor.
+You can install a Ruff VSCode plugin to check errors and format files from
+the editor.

 ## License